vincetoby/alx-low_level_programming/0x0B-malloc_free/README.md

     	* The last element of the returned array should be NULL
     	* Words are separated by spaces.
     	* Returns NULL if str == NULL or str == ""
-    	* If your function fails, it should return NULL For explanation on how the code works, visit this [link](https://github.com/vincetoby/alx-low_level_programming/blob/master/strtow_code_explain.md)
+    	* If your function fails, it should return NULL.
+For explanation on how the code works, visit this [link](https://github.com/vincetoby/alx-low_level_programming/blob/master/strtow_code_explain.md)